AhmedIssa11/School-Management-System/README.md

 - Move SMS source code to the web directory of your choice.
 - Create a new MySQL database.
 - Import the databse
-- Modify the file app/models/singleton.php with your database details, for example.
+- Modify the file app/models/singleton.php with your database details.

 #
 #